If Jesus Rose from the Dead, then (#34) He Is Interceding for Us

 Therefore, He is always able to save those who come to God through Him, since He always lives to intercede for them.
 Hebrews 7:25

 The Greek word here for “always” is pantote, which means “at all times”.
-It a “never halting, never failing” kind of word.
+It is a “never halting, never failing” kind of word.
 Jesus uses it when He says that He “always” does the things that please the Father.
 It might be a good word for us to memorize and recall whenever the world, the flesh and the enemy try to accuse you: “pantote”… He is never halting, never failing in His advocacy for you.
 Never.

 All of this was prophesized long ago by Isaiah: